Monarchism in the United States

-Monarchism in the United States is the advocacy of a monarchical form of government in the United States of America.
-During the American Revolution a significant element of the population remained loyal to the British crown.
-However, aside from a few considerations in the 1780s, since independence there has not been any serious movement for an American monarchy.
+During the American Revolution, a significant element of the population of the Thirteen Colonies remained loyal to the British crown.
+However, since then, aside from a few considerations in the 1780s, there has not been any serious movement supporting monarchy in the United States although a small number of prominent individuals have, from time to time, advocated the concept.

 Revolutionary period

 During the American Revolution, those American colonists who stayed loyal to the British crown were termed "Loyalists".
 Historians have estimated that between 15 and 20% of the 2,000,000 whites in the colonies in 1775 were Loyalists (300,000–400,000).
+American Loyalists that resettled in British North America would be given the title of "United Empire Loyalist".

 The revolutionary war officially ended in 1783 with the signing of the Treaty of Paris.
-This marked the official end of monarchy in the United States with George III of the United Kingdom being the last monarch.
+This marked the official end of monarchy in the American states with George III of the United Kingdom being the last monarch.

 Confederation period

 In the 1780s, in the period between the American Revolution and the ratification of the United States Constitution, several propositions for creating an independent monarchy were considered.